-Product Candidate Primary Indication Approved Parent Drug Stage of Development Market Size Worldwide Commercial Rights TransCon Human Pediatric Growth hormone deficiency ü Phase 2 (Interim data expected: Oct 2014/ Top-Line data expected H1 2015) > \$3 billion ascendispharma Growth Hormone Adult Growth hormone deficiency ü Phase 2 completed ascendispharma TransCon Treprostinil Pulmonary Arterial Hypertension ü Accepted IND > \$1 billion ascendispharma TransCon Steroid Osteoarthritis (intra-articular ü Preclinical > \$1 billion ascendispharma TransCon Candidate(s) administration) ü Preclinical > \$1 billion ascendispharma TransCon Insulin Diabetes ü Preclinical safety completed >\$7 billion SANOFI 🗳 TransCon Peptide Preclinical n/a SANOFI 🗳 TransCon Ranibizumab Ophthalmology ü Preclinical > \$5 billion Genentech
+Approved Parent Market Worldwide Product Candidate Primary Indication Drug Stage of Development Size Commercial Rights TransCon Human Pediatric Growth hormone deficiency \checkmark Phase 2 ongoing (Topline data expected mid-2015) > \$3 billion ascendispharma Growth Hormone Adult Growth hormone deficiency \checkmark Phase 2 completed 40 ascendispharma TransCon Treprostinil Pulmonary Arterial Hypertension ✓ Phase 1 ongoing (Topline data expected mid-2015) >\$1 billion ascendispharma TransCon Insulin Diabetes \checkmark Preclinical safety completed >\$7 billion SANOFI 🧳 TransCon Peptide Preclinical n/a SANOFI 🧳 TransCon Ranibizumab Ophthalmology \checkmark Preclinical > \$5 billion Genentech A Member of the Backe Group

-When we apply our TransCon technology to already approved drug compounds, we may benefit from established clinical safety and efficacy data, which we believe reduces drug development risk and may allow us to utilize expedited approval pathways provided by the FDA and European regulatory agencies.
+When we apply our TransCon technology to already approved drug compounds, we may benefit from established clinical safety and efficacy data, which we believe reduces drug development risk and may allow us to utilize expedited approval pathways provided by the FDA and European regulatory authorities.
 All of our TransCon prodrugs are new molecular entities and should therefore be eligible to be granted new intellectual property rights, including new composition of matter patents.

-We maintain an intellectual property portfolio composed of approximately 35 issued patents and approximately 160 patent applications as of September 1, 2014, with claims directed to composition of matter, process, formulation and/or methods-of-use for our product candidates and core TransCon technology.
+We maintain an intellectual property portfolio composed of approximately 36 issued patents and approximately 165 patent applications as of December 31, 2014, with claims directed to composition of matter, process, formulation and/or methods-of-use for our product candidates and core TransCon technology.
 In addition, each of our collaboration partners has granted us rights that enable us to freely commercialize all improvements to the TransCon technology developed by our collaboration partners outside of the field identified in their respective collaboration agreements.